bhowmikp/design-patterns/behavioral_patterns/visitor/README.md

 ## Benefits
 - **Visitor makes adding new operations easy**.
 Simply add a new visitor.
-- **A visitor gathers related operations and seperates unrelated ones**.
-Related behaviour isn't spread over the classes defining the object structure; it's localized in a visitor.
-Unrelated sets of behaviour are partitioned in their own visitor subclasses.
+- **A visitor gathers related operations and separates unrelated ones**.
+Related behavior isn't spread over the classes defining the object structure; it's localized in a visitor.
+Unrelated sets of behavior are partitioned in their own visitor subclasses.
 - **Visiting across class hierarchies**.
 Visitors can visit objects that don't have a common parent class.